Ba'athism: Saddamism

-Painting of Saddam Hussein from 1986 depicting him carrying an assault rifle with Iraqi military forces shown in the background on the right side of the painting and the Ishtar Gate of the ancient Iraqi city of Babylon on the left side.

 Saddamism is a political ideology based on the politics related to and pursued by Saddam Hussein.
 It has also been referred to by Iraqi politicians as Saddamist Ba'athism (Al-Bathiya Al-Saddamiyya).
 It is officially described as a distinct variation of Ba'athism.
 It espouses Iraqi nationalism and an Iraq-centred Arab world that calls upon Arab countries to adopt Saddamist Iraqi political discourse and to reject "the Nasserite discourse" that it claims collapsed after 1967.
 It is militarist and views political disputes and conflicts in a military manner as "battles" requiring "fighting", "mobilization", "battlefields", "bastions", and "trenches".
 Saddamism was officially supported by Saddam's government and promoted by the Iraqi daily newspaper Babil owned by Saddam's son Uday Hussein.

 Saddam and his ideologists sought to fuse a pseudo-historical connection between ancient Babylonian and Assyrian civilization in Iraq with Arab nationalism by claiming that the ancient Babylonians and Assyrians were the ancestors of the Arabs.
 Thus, Saddam and his supporters claimed that there is no conflict between Mesopotamian heritage and Arab nationalism.